msr8/spotify/README.md

 Some features of the scraper:
 - Implemented extensive error handling as to ensure that the scraper doesn't stop overnight due to any error
-- Wrapped all the scraping functions in a class, so that all the scraping operations (via official or unofficial API) can be done with a single object
+- Wrapped all the scraping functions in a class, so that all the scraping operations (via official or unofficial API) can be done via a single object
 - Did the file/data operations in batches as to ensure that the I/O operations don't slow down the scraping process

 <br>